- Newly renovated in 2020 to include underwater lights, great for evening atmosphere.

 Out of this emphasis on youth and learning to swim came the swimming club, which is still in operation today, meeting on Tuesday evenings.
 It encourages children of all ages to take part in coaching, training, fitness and use of the diving board and always welcomes new members.

 Since those early days the pool has maintained local support and through fundraising by its many supporters and volunteers has been able to keep improving its facilities and has opened year on year.
-It now has excellent disabled facilities, hot showers, refurbished and lit changing rooms, a relined paddling pool, sun loungers, picnic tables, benches and a covered area in case of rain.
+It now has excellent disabled facilities, hot showers, refurbished and lit changing rooms, sun loungers, picnic tables, benches and a covered area in case of rain.

 Some things at the pool have not changed.
-The immaculate cleanliness of the pool and its surrounds is kept up by Aaron Conroy, the Manager, and his team, as are the high standards of life guarding and behaviour.
+The immaculate cleanliness of the pool and its surrounds is kept up by Tom Callingham, General Manager, and his team, as are the high standards of life guarding and behaviour.
 The old-fashioned turnstile is still there, as are the brightly coloured changing room doors.
 Green hedges and fences still surround the pool providing a secluded, tranquil setting in the heart of the town.
 In fact, the pool, with its personal and friendly atmosphere has managed to retain an intimacy, which sets it apart from today’s large, faceless leisure centres.